 With a limited driving record, increased risk of accident, and little to no credit history, teens are at a distinct disadvantage when securing their own insurance, but this doesn’t mean they shouldn’t assume some financial responsibility.
 Parents who opt not to cover the cost of insurance often set up their own informal payment plan.

-There are multiple factors that carriers use to determine the cost of insuring the individual cars on your policy.
-These include the age of the vehicle, safety ratings, and susceptibility to being stolen or driven dangerously.
+Carriers use multiple factors to determine the cost of insuring the individual cars on your policy.
+These include the age of the vehicle, safety ratings and susceptibility to being stolen or driven dangerously.
 Often it is possible to save on cost by specifying the car to which a teen driver is assigned.
 This prevents your carrier from associating a new driver with the most expensive car on your policy.

 Some insurers also provide discounts for good academic performance.
 This is yet another way to reduce costs while reinforcing positive habits.